Tanay04032006/tanay04032006/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-# Hi there! 👋 I'm Satya
+# Hi there! 👋 I'm Tanay

 ## 🚀 About Me
 I'm a **Computer Science Engineering** student at **SRM Institute of Science and Technology** with a strong foundation in **cybersecurity** and a keen interest in **web development**.
 I love exploring new technologies and building innovative projects.